PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Preserve exact GraphIndex sharing, result identities, callbacks, guards, and the 128-ID/128-owner phase-result store.
 Commit and push only; do not create, update, reopen, or otherwise modify a pull request.

+## Late final shape/boundary implementation checkpoint

+`passes/indexed_final_shape_activation_convergence.py` now owns both indexed shape convergence and final shape/activation convergence.
+The implementation still builds exactly one `ModelIRGraphIndex` for final convergence and forwards that same object through pruning, static-shape reconciliation, dynamic Reshape resolution, HardSwish metadata repair, and activation fusion.
+Mutation guards, the fusion prune fallback, and the exact three-key and eleven-key result schemas are unchanged.
+Both former lowerer functions remain as one-return compatibility wrappers.

+`passes/late_final_shape_boundary_orchestration.py` adds the frozen `LateFinalShapeBoundaryContext` and the straight-line `run_late_final_shape_boundary_cleanup()` owner.
+It invokes late reshape/shuffle/attention/window cleanup with the shared pass context, final shape/activation convergence with that context's exact ModelIR and LayoutState, and final boundary Slice/Concat cleanup with the original callback-bearing terminal context.
+All three raw results are returned unchanged and in source order.

+The lowerer replaces the three observation-only locals with `_late_final_shape_boundary_results`.
+The optional late and terminal elementwise-fanout guards remain the immediate outer boundaries.
+Thirty-one stale structural assertions now traverse the new outer owner while continuing to validate the two nested composites, the dedicated convergence owner, all compatibility wrappers, and independent routes.

+Sequential core-only validation passes: focused convergence/composite `18`, complete affected `404`, terminal-layout/efficiency `92`, core `55`, result
+contracts `196`, phase-store `2`, and TensorFlow import-blocking/default-direct/
+`-cotof` `11`.
+Ruff, bytecode compilation, whitespace checks, exact result identity injection, legacy-sequence equivalence, and one-index reuse all pass.
+The phase store remains exactly 128 IDs and 128 owners.
+The characterized unconsumed lowerer-result inventory decreases from 51 to 49.
+No real-model conversion was repeated for this ownership-only extraction.

+At resume, refresh the 49-result inventory and select the next smallest source-adjacent, semantically closed observation-only boundary.
+Characterize its context, option, guard, callback, result-schema, independent-route, and outer-boundary contracts before changing production.
+Continue with sequential core-only `uv` validation and complete checkpoint commits/pushes only.
+Do not create, update, reopen, or otherwise modify a pull request.